-The Placement is a large, detached residence with provision for 4 young people and the staff team.
-The Placement provides easy access to Kidderminster centre by foot (0.92 miles).
-The Placement is decorated and maintained to a high standard and the residence includes a dining room; four good-sized separate downstairs living and reception areas; study area with PC; and a large, fully-equipped kitchen and laundry utility area.
-There is a large private garden to the rear of the property.
-The staff have their own office, sleeping and bathroom areas.
+The Placement is a detached residence with provision for 3 young people and the staff team.
+The Placement provides easy access to Hadley and Wellington by foot (each under a mile) and Telford by public transport or a short car ride.
+The Placement is decorated and maintained to a high standard and the residence includes a large reception/lounge downstairs including a dining room; kitchen; lounge, Also downstairs is a separate staff office and staff toilet, and there is a large private garden to the rear of the property and ample parking within the courtyard adjacent to the front of the property.

-Each young person has a good-sized private bedroom, each furnished with a single bed, bedding, wardrobe and storage.
-There are two separate bathrooms upstairs.
-Any valuables belonging to the young person can be stored securely by the staff.
-The allocation of bedrooms, and the supervision arrangements of the rooms and of the young person will be dependent on the young person's needs for protection and safeguarding, and be informed by a clear risk assessment and care plan.
+Upstairs there are 2 double bedrooms, each young person has a private bedroom, each furnished with a double bed, bedding, wardrobe and storage.
+There are two young person bathrooms/toilets, one equipped with a bath and the other with a shower suite, Any valuables belonging to the young person can be stored securely by the staff.
+The allocation of bedrooms, and the supervision arrangements of the rooms and of the young person will be dependent on the young person's needs for care and support, protection and safeguarding, and be informed by a clear risk assessment and Care Plan.